Parallels/vagrant-parallels/website/docs/source/docs/boxes/packer.html.md

 </div>

 Packer must be properly installed in order to build a new base box using templates.
-Read the installation instruction here: https://packer.io/docs/installation.html
+Read the installation instruction here: [Install Packer](https://packer.io/docs/installation.html)

 ## Parallels Virtualization SDK